kelloggm/checkerframework-gradle-plugin/README.md

 By default, checkers are run on all subprojects of the project to which the plugin is applied.

-In most projects with subprojects, you will still want to avoid attempting to configure the top-level project (which is usually not a Java project).
-We therefore recommend moving all Checker Framework configuration (the `checkerFramework` block and any `dependencies`) into a `subprojects` block.
+In most projects with subprojects, the top-level project is not a Java project.
+You should not configure such a non-Java block.
+Instead, move all Checker Framework configuration (the `checkerFramework` block and any `dependencies`) into a `subprojects` block.
 For example:

 ```groovy
 subprojects { subproject ->